jnonce/WebApiTemplate/README.md

 # WebApiTemplate

 This is a template project for WebApi services.
-It includes the basic structure for an Api service.
+It includes the basic structure for a RESTful Api service.

 Current features:

-* Http hosting via Microsoft Owin and HttpListener
+* Http hosting via Microsoft Owin and HttpListener.
+  Run the service as an executable without relying on IIS.
-* Routing, model serialization, and binding by WebApi
+* Routing, model serialization, and binding by [WebApi](http://www.asp.net/web-api)
-* Versioned Api routing
+* Versioned Api routing.
+Api's change over time; keep the old Api available when adding or changing things.
 * Logging via [Serilog](https://github.com/serilog/serilog)
   * Each incoming request
   * Errors or warnings seen by WebApi or Owin